op7ic/shadowbroker-smb-scanner/README.md

 ```
 ### Does it exploit anything?

 Nope.
 This is just a scanner.
+Use it to find vulnerable boxes and patch them.

 ### How to compile it:

 No need - just grab binaries and python wrapper around these.
+Binaries come from https://github.com/misterch0c/shadowbroker/tree/master/windows/lib/x86-Windows

 ### How to use it: